voxpupuli/puppet-firewalld/README.md

 * `target`: Specify the target of the zone.
 * `purge_rich_rules`: Optional, and defaulted to false.
 When true any configured rich rules found in the zone that do not match what is in the Puppet catalog will be purged.
 * `purge_services`: Optional, and defaulted to false.
-When true any configured services found in the zone that do not match what is in the Puppet catalog will be purged. *Warning:* This includes the default ssh service, if you need SSH to access the box, make sure you add the service through either a rich firewall rule or service (see below) or you will lock yourself out!
+When true any configured services found in the zone that do not match what is in the Puppet catalog will be purged. *Warning:* This includes the default ssh service, if you need SSH to access the box, make sure you add the service through either a rich firewall rule, port, or service (see below) or you will lock yourself out!
+* `purge_ports`: Optional, and defaulted to false.
+When true any configured ports found in the zone that do not match what is in the Puppet catalog will be purged. *Warning:* As with services, this includes the default ssh port.
+If you fail to specify the appropriate port, rich rule, or service, you will lock yourself out.
+*
 ### Firewalld rich rules

 Firewalld rich rules are managed using the `firewalld_rich_rule` resource type

-firewalld_rich_rules will `autorequire` the firewalld_zone specified in the `zone` parameter so there is no need to add dependancies for this
+firewalld_rich_rules will `autorequire` the firewalld_zone specified in the `zone` parameter so there is no need to add dependencies for this

 _Example_: